Flashes and Floaters

 - Have had inflammation inside the eye

 The appearance of floaters may be alarming, especially if they develop very suddenly.
-You should contact Dr. Landa right away if you develop new floaters, especially if you are over 45 years of age.
+You should contact Dr. Landa right away if you develop new floaters.

 Are floaters ever serious?